priyanshup/Sprint_Planner/README.md

 # Sprint_Planner
-Explore this user-friendly planner tool for importing and managing story lists with insights and dynamic graph plotting.
-Stay organized and gain valuable project insights effortlessly.
-Optimize your workflow with ease!
+Explore this user-friendly planner tool for importing story lists.
+Draw insights and automatically plot informational graphs.
+Stay organized and be on top of the sprint effortlessly!